-Over a year ago, I created an outdoor seating area in my yard with a few cinder blocks and some wood.
+Over a year ago, I created an outdoor seating area in my yard with a few concrete/cinder blocks and some wood.
 Sadly the top of the bench didn’t last long.
-Just before this summer, the wood warped, and the adhesive that held the wood to the cinder block base of the bench dried up.
-I debated whether to fix the bench or find another use for the cinder blocks.
+Just before this summer, the wood warped, and the adhesive that held the wood to the concrete block base of the bench dried up.
+I debated whether to fix the bench or find another use for the concrete blocks.

 My family and I never used the bench much, so I nixed the idea of rebuilding it.
 (Even though the bench was pretty!)
 I thought about building a fire pit with the blocks, but my daughters didn’t think we’d use it much.
 So I opted to use the blocks to make a quick DIY planting bed for some fall mums!